 The New York Society for Ethical Culture is a humanist community dedicated to ethics, social justice, and education since 1876.
 They celebrate life’s joys, support each other through life’s crises, and work to make the world a better place.

-The Society graciously hosted Inspire's second concert, "Earth, Teach Me."
+The Society graciously hosted Inspire's second concert, "Earth, Teach Me" and will be hosting our upcoming concert "Can't You Hear Us?!"

 Sadie Nash Leadership Project, founded in 2001, provides award-winning experiential social justice education to over 700 young women and gender non-binary youth in New York City and Newark each year.
 Operating at the intersections of love and rigor, Sadie Nash Leadership Project utilizes the methodology of popular education to build community, critical consciousness, and college and career readiness for our students.
 We lay a foundation so that our participants (whom we refer to as Nashers) can lead lives in committed pursuit of joy and liberation for themselves and their communities.